Truro Educational Farmers’ Market

 We have purposefully created a market that encourages everyone to shop locally in exactly the same way.

 Learn & Participate!

 Education Boards: The Truro Educational Farmers’ Market is committed to educating customers as they move through the market and purchase local food.
 We create Ed Boards with children in our 4-H after-school classes.
 The Ed Boards teach customers about both the farmer or producer as well as a “sustainability fact” that pertains to the vendor’s food.
 Through education, each of us can learn how to care for and participate in our local food system and the health of our bodies, community and environment.

 Budding Entrepreneur Program: The modern day version of a lemonade stand, we encourage children to join us in selling their backyard harvest at market rates.
-Fresh Mint and Old Wharf Farm are two of the tables at the market run entirely by budding entrepreneurs still in elementary school.
+Fresh Mint and Old Wharf Farm are two of the tables at the market run entirely by budding entrepreneurs still in middle school.
 Gross and net profits, marketing, signage and educating customers are several of the many lessons learned.
 We encourage any child who has less than $125 in sales per day to join us by offering a discounted vendor fee.

 Volunteers: The Truro Educational Farmers’ Market actively seeks committed volunteers for a variety of positions starting at 1/2 hour per week.
 We schedule help with signage (putting up and taking down), set-up of the market, breakdown, postering, marketing and shifts behind the Sustainable CAPE market table.
 To become a part of a wonderful group of committed volunteers throughout the summer and into September, please contact us.